 Starting from 01/2019.

-Check out the students' and teachers' posts in the joint blog of the degree programmes in Geosciences (MSc Programme in Geology and Geophysics and BSc Programme in Geosciences).
-It's a mix of posts in English and in Finnish.
+You can also check out the students' and teachers' posts in the joint blog of the degree programmes in Geosciences (MSc Programme in Geology and Geophysics and BSc Programme in Geosciences).
+It's a mix of posts in English and Finnish.